 There are dozens of package suppliers in the United States.
 Most of them are located in climates with mild winters in the south.
 While we prefer to populate our hives with swarms and splits, reserving a bee package ensures you will have bees to start with that year.

-If you live in an area where there are package suppliers, seek them out first to see if they would be a suitable option.
-This will minimize the environmental impact of trucking them across the country, as well as provide you with bees that may be better acclimated to your area.
+Seek out bee package suppliers out first.
+This will minimize the environmental impact of trucking or flying them across the country, and provide you with bees that may be better acclimated to your local climate.

-You want bees that are survivors...that is bees that can survive without human intervention with chemicals and treatments.
-In today's world of Varroa mites, small hive beetles, Nosema, IAPV and other problems, your bees will have the best possible chance if they can take care of themselves.
+In today's world of Varroa mites, small hive beetles, Nosema, IAPV and other problems, you want bees that can take care of themselves.
 Bees that are genetically disposed to groom themselves and the rest of the hive of mites will have a significant advantage over bees that aren't.
 Look for Russian or Suppressed Mite Reproduction (SMR) honeybee breeds or hybrids for this behavior.
 Our packaged bees are hybrid Carniolian and Russian honeybees from a reputable supplier we trust in California.

 Determine whether the package supplier is treatment free.
 While it's not likely that they are, it's a good question to ask.
-If they do use treatments, learn what treatments they are using and which chemicals are involved, if any.
-Most top bar hive and Warre hive beekeepers do not treat their hives using any chemicals, and to cut off a colony cold turkey from chemicals upon which they’ve been relying on them for years can be deadly.
+If they do use treatments, find out which ones they are using.
+Cutting a colony off from treatments cold turkey when they’ve been relying on them for years can be deadly.
 If you plan on going treatment free, ween them off the chemicals slowly.

 Packages can be hard to come by unless you order early.
-Most suppliers require a 50% deposit fee, and I recommend that you get your order in by January at the latest to ensure there will still be packages in stock.
+We recommend reserving or pre-ordering your packages by January to ensure they are still available.